The Dark Knight is by far the most outstanding Batman movie ever, but what’s even more spectacular, is the Joker.

 How can you just assume everything.
 The terrorists have been successful so far because of our ignorance.
 We checked random taxis, buses and trains for explosives or suspicious looking objects, but left such a damn big coastline unguarded.

-And so, once again, on Nov.
-28, 2008, Mumbai (India) was hit in a manner least expected, and for what felt like a lifetime.
+And, once again, on Nov.
+28, 2008, Mumbai (India) was hit in a manner least expected.
+And for what felt like a lifetime.
 Like the Joker said, the bad guys here too just introduced a little anarchy, a lot in fact.
 And that upset the established order.
 Nobody saw terror come in that form.
 And then, everything was chaos.
 And we, with all the security, and all the intelligence, were sitting ducks.

 If not as back as 1993, at least by 2003, or for that matter 2006 all the way to the Mumbai terrorist attack, couldn’t the security and intelligence agencies have sat and thought like the terrorists, and prepared themselves accordingly.